-A full stock condition survey of the Council's portfolio of housing properties has been completed and the results have been assessed, validated and prioritised.
+A full stock condition survey of the Council's portfolio of housing properties was completed and the results were assessed, validated and prioritised.
 Therefore the 30 year capital programme requirements are now understood - in terms of how much the Council is forecast to spend on major repairs and maintenance of its housing stock.
 This has been included within the updated HRA Business Plan.

-Assuming the four-year HRA Financial Improvement Plan targets are achieved as above and updating the capital programme based on the stock condition survey information, results in a projected £105,140 surplus position by the end of 2022/23.
+Assuming the four-year HRA Financial Improvement Plan targets are achieved as above and updating the capital programme based on the stock condition survey information, results in a projected £2,061,950 surplus position by the end of 2023/24.
 The revised HRA 30 year Business Plan can be found on the Council's website.